Scramble for Africa: Portugal

+On 11 June 1951, Portugal would begin to administer its colonies, including its ones in Africa, as Overseas provinces.

 Spain

 United Kingdom

 The British were primarily interested in maintaining secure communication lines to India, which led to initial interest in Egypt and South Africa.
 Once these two areas were secure, it was the intent of British colonialists such as Cecil Rhodes to establish a Cape-Cairo railway and to exploit mineral and agricultural resources.
 Control of the Nile was viewed as a strategic and commercial advantage.
+Overall, by 1921, the British had control approximately 33.23% of Africa, or 3,897,920 mi2 (10,09,55,66 km2).